Sleep Apnea - Treating 6 Major Causes

 You have several options.
 Quitting cold turkey is one.
 It's difficult.
 Extremely difficult, But if you keep trying, you'll finally climb this mountain.

-You can also turn to vaping.
+You can also turn to vape.
 Vaping is lung-friendly, and can only work to improve your sleep apnea.
-Lung capacity has been show to improve slightly after a smoker moves away from cigarettes.
+Lung capacity has been shown to improve slightly after a smoker moves away from cigarettes.
 This might be the best way to satisfy your nicotine cravings until you can completely shake the urge to puff and relax.

 Cause #3 - Recent Weight GainRapid weight gain is not unusual.
 Pregnancy.
 Job stress, The birth of a new child and the resulting sleep deprivation.
 Depression, Binge eating.
 Injuries.
 The holiday season.
 The Freshman 15.